blucap/EEA_Python_Primer/README.md

 All code will be presented using visually appealing [Jupyter](https://jupyter.org/) notebooks.

+## Course resources

-Materials, including [Jupyter](https://jupyter.org/) notebooks, videos, assignments will be accessible via a dedicated Github  website, see this [link](https://github.com/blucap/EEA_Python_Primer).
+Materials, including [Jupyter](https://jupyter.org/) notebooks, videos, assignments will be accessible via a this [site and page](https://martien.netlify.app/book/example/).
+There is a dedicated Github  website for notebooks, see this [link](https://github.com/blucap/EEA_Python_Primer).

 ## Learning objectives